joyboseroy/indus_decipher/README.md

   order-3 Kneser-Ney test on the large corpus's own site+motif-known subset at multiple granularities, now that CISI alone was shown too small for that specific test to validate at any granularity.
-- **Make the synthetic controls harder.** The three civilizations are deliberately quite distinct from each other, which is why the self-test hits 100%.
-A useful next test is a continuum between `civ_a_language_like` and `civ_b_administrative_code` (mixing parameter alpha from 0 to 1) to find the point at which this classifier's features stop being able to tell them apart, and multiple independent generator variants per class, so the classifier is checked against variation within a category, not just between categories.
+- **Make the synthetic controls harder.** ~~Started~~, see "The synthetic continuum" above: two harder generators (pure Markov with no morphology, hierarchical administrative nesting) were added and produced this project's most important correction so far.
+Still not
+  done: a true alpha-continuum interpolating between mechanisms rather than discrete alternatives, corrupted/noisy variants of each, and small-N sweeps (N=100, 300, 600, 1000) to check whether these patterns hold at real-corpus-comparable sample sizes.
 - ~~Build an adversarial, statistics-matched null model~~ **Done, see "The adversarial null-model test" above.**
 - ~~Add permutation controls to locate where the classifiable signal